AyeshaB123/Revenue.Decline.Investigation/01_README.md

 1. **Reduce Concentration Risk**
    - Reduce dependency on a small number of manufacturers and a single continent.

-2. **Develop Class-Specific Pricing Strategies**
+2. **Develop Product Class-Specific Pricing Strategies**
    - Regular and Economy classes behaved differently.
    - A single pricing strategy across all product classes may not be effective.

 3. **Document Recovery Drivers**
-   - Track ASP changes, category performance, and geographic performance to build a repeatable recovery framework.
+   - Track Average Selling Price (ASP) changes, category performance, and geographic performance to build a repeatable recovery framework.

 ---